 Surprise Party.
 Obviously, this one is fun.
 And it connects back to “The Principal” in a great way.
 While one nasty serial killer thinks he snagging a helpless young college girl for the holiday, little does he know that the prey is about to become the predator.
 Like, literally … as the “virgin” Anna Paquin morphs into a she-wolf — and she’s quick with the one-liners.
 “My, what big eyes you have…”

 The Principal.
 All stories have a twist — and this one is a little weird.
 While you think Dylan Baker is prepping to possibly kill his young son, he’s ultimately just passing the torch of killer-hood to the youngster.
 Johnny’s right about one thing — what happens to Brett Kelly is by far the worst thing in this movie (or ever?).
 It’s flat-out gross.
 Blech, the sounds.
 But this didn’t kill him — as The Kid comes back for another round of fighting while the Principal’s trying to bury him.
-But wait — so, was taking the his head for the human jack o’lantern a happy accident?
+But wait — so, was taking the head for a human jack o’lantern a happy accident?
 Now, I’m, confused.

 Meet Sam.
 After seeing Sam quietly (for the most part) observe this town’s Halloween happenings, here we get to see Sam in brutal action.
 It’s a fine entry, and it’s kind of great seeing Brian Cox’s crotchety old man come to his Halloween senses — even if it was under duress.
 But … sorry, guys, it does piss me off that a dog gets killed here.
 That dog didn’t break any of Sam’s rules, did it?
 Whatever, at least this story brings us back to my #1 pick.
 It makes me hate Cox a little more knowing his past dealings with the school bus massacre, but Sam makes him atone for his sins.